davpoolechem/JuliaChem.jl/docs/src/index.md

 3. Pkg.add(PackageSpec(url="https://github.com/davpoolechem/JCModules.jl.git"))

+Finally, JuliaChem itself can be downloaded and installed:

 4. Pkg.add(PackageSpec(url="https://github.com/davpoolechem/JuliaChem.jl"))

-This will download the JuliaChem package to your computer.
+This will download the JuliaChem package to your computer and build JERI.

-The next step is building the interface to SIMINT, currently called Julia Electron Repulsion Integrals (JERI).
-This is done as
-follows:

-1. Install SIMINT.
-Note that SIMINT must be compiled with the -DCMAKE_C_FLAGS=-fPIC flag as one of the flag options.

-2. Define the environmental variable SIMINT as the directory of your SIMINT installation.

-3. Type in the commands into Julia:

-3a. using Pkg

-3b.
-Pkg.build("JuliaChem")

-4. Profit!
-If done correctly, this should compile correctly and lead to a libjeri.so shared library in the deps folder.
-This library contains the interface functions between JuliaChem and SIMINT.

-5. Finally, define an environmental variable named JERIPATH containing the directory to libjeri.so, and add JERIPATH to your LD_LIBRARY_PATH environment variable.
+If all goes well, this should be all that is needed.
 Now, you can use JuliaChem in any script you wish simply by importing the JuliaChem module:

 using JuliaChem